bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FrameDepth_2B6mU0qT4HuO00025QrE$V/Documentation.md

+The length (or depth) of the frame.

-The length (or depth) of the damper frame.
+For a damper, it is the length (or depth) of the damper frame.